WordPress vs Google Sites: Which is Better for You?

 WordPress is free software, so it doesn’t come with customer support.
 However, that doesn’t mean you’re left without assistance.

 WordPress has a large support community that you can rely on for help.
-Given its widespread use, there are abundant guides and free tutorials available to help you grasp the basics of managing a WordPress website.
+Given its widespread use, numerous guides and free tutorials are available to help you grasp the basics of managing a WordPress website.

 Here are some WordPress community resources:

-- WordPress Forum: This is a platform where you can search for issues that other WordPress users may have faced that are similar to your own.
+• WordPress Forum: This is a platform where you can search for issues that other WordPress users have faced, which are similar to your own.
 If you can’t find a solution, you can always post your question and await community assistance.

-- WordPress Documentation (Codex): This comprehensive resource contains information on everything related to WordPress.
+• WordPress Documentation (Codex): This comprehensive resource provides information on all aspects of WordPress.
 It’s particularly valuable if you intend to make code changes to your WordPress website.

 ii) Google Sites

 Google Sites heavily depends on community support and online materials.
-Despite having documentation and support articles from Google, there’s no dedicated customer support team available for direct help.
+Despite having documentation and support articles from Google, there is no dedicated customer support team available for direct assistance.

 Instead, you’ll have to turn to online forums and user communities to find answers and solutions to your queries.